wpwupingwp/OGU/README.md

     Note that this option is different with "-max_len".
 This option limits the length of one annotation's sequence.
-The "-max_len" limits the whole sequence's length of one Genbank record.
+The "-max_len" limits the whole sequence's length of one GenBank record.

     For an organelle genome's analysis, if the user sets the "-no_divide" option, this option will be ignored.
 * -no_divide

     If set, it will analyse the whole sequence instead of the divided fragments.
-By default, BarcodeFinder divides one Genbank record into several fragments according to its annotation.
+By default, BarcodeFinder divides one GenBank record into several fragments according to its annotation.

     Note that this option is of Boolean type.
 It IS NOT followed with a *value*.